KV-Vel/odin-landing_page/README.md

 # odin-landing_page

-Created before got my hand on git, so less commits.
+Created before got my hand on git, so less commits and it's messy.